discoverycc/webdev/README.md

-These files are to be converted into bootstrap
+These are the raw website files